 Q. How long will my appointment last?

-A. We have found that to make as many appointments available as possible but to still allow sufficient time to discuss most ailments, a 10 minute appointment is the optimal length; therefore, our GP appointments are for a 10 minute duration.
-Obviously, this is just a weighted average time, based on our experience, so if you think that you will need longer than 10 minutes, or have multiple problems that you wish to discuss with the Doctor, then please ask to book a double appointment.
+A. We have found that to make as many appointments available as possible but to still allow sufficient time to discuss most ailments, a 12.5 minute appointment is the optimal length but difficult to programme!!
+Therefore, our GP appointments are for a 15 minute duration.

 Q. Can I bring someone with me?

 A. The simple answer is yes.
 Please bear in mind that the Doctor will be able to treat only you, if your companion has an issue to discuss with the GP, then they will need to book their own appointment.
 Please bear in mind that during the course of the consultation, your companion my become privy to your confidential medical information.

 Q. What if I can't make it to my appointment?

 A. We ask that you call and let us know in advance.
 In that way, we can release the appointment for someone else.
 We monitor non-attendance and have no option but to deal with repeat offenders in line with our 'DNA Policy', which can be read here:DNA Policy

 Q. What will happen if I am late?

 A. If you are late then we will still try to see you; however, you will have to wait until the next available slot, which may not be until the end of that surgery session.
 Occasionally, the GP may not be able to see you at all if you are late.
 Please phone ahead if you can, it may be that the doctor can see another patient out of sequence.

 Q. Why do I have to wait past my appointment time?